mozilla/addon-sdk/packages/api-utils/docs/loader.md

     });

 Note that thrown exceptions will propagate to caller of `require`.
-If `resolve` does not returns string value exception will be thrown as loader failed to resolve required module URI.
-Please note that returned value is still an `id` which later is resolved to URL using mapping provided via `paths` option.
+If `resolve` fails to return a string value, an exception will still be thrown as loader will be unable to resolve required module location.

 ### All together